• Skip to main content

-I originally posted this guide in 2012.
-Since it was published, it has attracted a lot of views, started the No Bags Travel movement, and even got me the World’s Best Travel Hacker badge from FlightNetwork.com.
+I originally posted this page in 2012.
+Since then, it has attracted a ton of views, spawned the No Bags Travel movement, and got me the World’s Best Travel Hacker badge from FlightNetwork.com.
 In short, it struck a nerve.
 Therefore, I keep it updated.
-Here’s what I got for 2020.
+Here’s what I got for 2022.

 “Where’s your luggage?”